 - 2-1-1 Connecticut reserves the right to delete any agency from the database when requests for updates are not provided

-- 2-1-1 Connecticut will consider the following as a basis for denying inclusion in the database; agencies denying services on the basis of race, color, religion, ancestry, sexual preference, nationality, creed or whose services are illegal; and when 2-1-1 Connecticut knows or has reasonable basis to believe services to clients are not in accord with the AIRS standards and commonly accepted professional practices.
+- 2-1-1 Connecticut will consider the following as a basis for denying inclusion in the database; agencies denying services on the basis of race, color, religion, ancestry, sexual preference, nationality, creed or whose services are illegal; and when 2-1-1 Connecticut knows or has reasonable basis to believe services to clients are not in compliance with commonly accepted professional practices.

 - 2-1-1 Connecticut Community Services Database Inclusion/Exclusion Criteria establishes criteria for what may be included in or excluded from the database.
 These criteria are not intended to bestow a right to be included in the database.
 2-1-1 Connecticut reserves the right to limit inclusion based on criteria that may not be explicitly stated herein.
 For example, inclusion may be limited based on the judgment that a service is adequately covered, i.e., that resources listed are sufficient to provide a service for everyone within a service area that may need or request the service.

 Exclusion from the 2-1-1 Connecticut database is not a reflection of any organization’s contribution to the community.
 2-1-1 Connecticut neither guarantees nor makes any representation as to the accuracy or completeness of the information contained in the database.
 2-1-1 Connecticut disclaims any and all responsibility and liability that may be asserted or claimed resulting from or arising out of reliance upon the information and procedures presented in the database.